MarcoTrevisiol/a_trading_system/README.md

 * Automate deployment to staging environment into the build system

-  [ ] Decide which machine should exec the pipeline
+  [ ] Decide which machine should exec the pipeline [see FHS](https://www.pathname.com/fhs/pub/fhs-2.3.html#SRVDATAFORSERVICESPROVIDEDBYSYSTEM)
   [ ] Task to install
   [ ] Task to test
   [ ] Task to uninstall